15 Curious Facts About Sherlock Holmes

 Conan Doyle’s historical novels were meticulously researched.
 As The Great Detective notes, to get the details correct, the author might read “hundreds of volumes on, say, English archery, or Napoleon.”
 The Sherlock Holmes stories, however, were dashed out as quickly as four in two weeks.
 In “Adventure of the Speckled Band,” for example, Holmes determines that the murderer controls a snake with a whistle and a bowl of milk.
 As Zach Dundas writes, “snakes can’t hear and don’t drink milk.
 Does anyone care?”

-11. While on a nature hike, Conan Doyle decided how Sherlock would die.
+11. Arthur Conan Doyle was on a nature hike when he decided how Sherlock Holmes would die.

 The fabulous success of Sherlock Holmes might eventually have become a bit too much for Conan Doyle, and to get on with his life he eventually resolved to kill off the detective.
 Just about everyone begged him not to, from his mother to his publisher, but his mind was set on it.
 He only needed a death suitable for his icon.
 While vacationing in Switzerland, he and a group of friends went hiking.
 When they came upon Reichenbach Falls, Conan Doyle decided that it was a fitting grave for Sherlock Holmes.